divyquartic/QuarticSDK/docs/source/home.rst

 ::

-    # Assuming that the Quartic.ai server is at `https://test.quartic.ai`, with the login
+    # Assuming that the Quartic.ai server is hosted at `https://test.quartic.ai/`,
-    # and the username and password is `username` and `password.`
+    # with the login credentials as username and password is "testuser" and `testpassword respectively,
+    # then use APIClient in the following format.

     from quartic_sdk import APIClient